lucasffa/nest-base-project/README.md

 ## Documentation and Contributions

 - The project is well-documented, with README files in each directory, providing insights into functionalities and architecture.
-- Contributions are welcome, following the standard pull request process.
+- Contributions are welcome via pull requests.

 ## License